ByteFuse/indabax-2021/llama-hackathon/README.md

 * This repository contains all of the model architectures (models.py) and weights.
 The utils.py file contains code for downloading the flickr8 dataset as well as the CSV containing the meta data.
 * The data must be in a specific format for the models to work, where  utils.py also includes functions for converting a given image/audio signal (or file path) to the correct format.
 * You are not required to use the models or anything else provided, as long as the product performs multimodal search.
-We want a proof of concept, not a finished product. *Do not spend money on this; instead, use free resources.**
+We want a proof of concept, not a finished product. **Do not spend money on this; instead, use free resources.**

 You can open the getting started notebook with this link [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/Alphawave-ML/indabax-2021/blob/hackathon-additions/llama-hackathon/llama-hackathon-starter-kit.ipynb)

 Prize for the winner:

-* The winner will receive a monetary prize as well as a guaranteed spot in our LLama program in 2022.
+* The winner will receive ***R7500** as well as a guaranteed spot in our LLama program in 2022.
-* A monetary prize will also be awarded to the runner-up.
-* A monetary award will also be given to the third-place finisher.
+* The runner up will be invited for a place in our LLama progamme.

 To get you started, and perhaps spur you on if you are planning to fine tune the models, this repo also contains a starter notebook that will download the required data and weights, allowing you to then go crazy with the models and data.
 By playing with the data, you will see where the models are still strugling to generalize or simply not working.

 Lastly, just have fun!
 If anything, this hackathon really is all about growing your machine learning and software skills.
-Any questions can be raised in the issues, or contact us at info@bytefuse.ai
+Any questions can be raised in the issues, or contact us at info@bytefuse.